 Bertha Finley Brisbois Scholarship

-The Bertha Finley Brisbois Memorial Scholarship was established at Eastern Washington University by the children, grandchildren and other relatives of Bertha Finely.
+The Bertha Finley Brisbois Memorial Scholarship was established at Eastern Washington University by the children, grandchildren and other relatives of Bertha Finley.
 Many of whom are Eastern Washington alumni.

 The scholarship, created with an endowment of $5,000, is dedicated to students who graduate from Columbia High School Wellpinit High School, Springdale and Reardan.
 To be eligible to receive the scholarship, the students must be Spokane Tribal Members and be majoring in the fields of study associated in Eastern Washington University's College of Science, Technology, Engineering and Mathematics.
 The scholarship is intended to provide full tuition and book scholarships.